ds-modules/curriculum-guide/faq/changerequirements.md

 **As an instructor, Can I request a custom image with different installation requirements?**

-It depends on your requirement.
-Please do send an email to [Eric Van Dusen](mailto:ericvd@berkeley.edu)/[Balaji Alwar](mailto:balajialwar@berkeley.edu) with your detailed requirement.
+It depends on your requirements.
+Please send an email to [Eric Van Dusen](mailto:ericvd@berkeley.edu)/[Balaji Alwar](mailto:balajialwar@berkeley.edu) with your detailed requirement.